|Affiliation||Department of Computer Science and Engineering|

 Theme1：Science for Mobile Observer

-To understand perception for mobile observers, we are investigating self-motion perception, 3-D objects, scene and human-body recognition across viewpoints with psychophysical experiments.
+To understand perception for mobile observers, we are investigating self-motion perception, 3-D perception, scene and human-body recognition across viewpoints with psychophysical experiments.
 To know interaction of perception and action, we are measuring motor behavior and perception during action such as walking and driving a car.
 Parts of driving study are cooperative studies with motor companies.
 We are developing a system to experience tele-presence of walking using virtual reality.